ulfk/dotnet-ai-workshop/instructions/1_BuildAQuizApp.md

   * Visit https://github.com/marketplace/models/azure-openai/gpt-4o/playground
   * In the top-right corner, click the green button labelled *Use this model*.
 Follow the instructions to **get a personal access token**.
 It's easiest if you get a **developer key** (i.e., use the *GitHub (Free)* option).
   * When generating your developer key, don't give it any permissions or access to any of your private repositories.
 It doesn't need any of that.
+    * But be sure to enable read-access for "Models" as this is needed to use the AI
   * You'll get a key in the form `github_pat_........`.
 Copy this and store it somewhere temporarily.
 You'll need to use it soon.

 ### Option 2: OpenAI / Azure OpenAI